 - Using instrumentation that collects water samples as well as measures oxygen and temperature

 - The collection and examination of marine specimens

 - The design and process of mesocosm experiments, evaluation of eelgrass beds and the study of bivalve filtration rates

-- Physical properties of the ocean such as sound and currents will be studied using student-constructed hydrophones and mini-drifters.
+- Physical properties of the ocean such as currents will be studied using student-constructed mini-drifters as well as state of the art field equipment.
 Measurements will be made and recorded.
 This data will be graphed and interpreted

 Students will need to be prepared with the proper attire to work in the rain and with closed toed shoes for the laboratories.

 Transportation: This course involves frequent off-site visits to the UConn Avery Point Campus, as well as the Mystic Marinelife Aquarium.
 Supervised transportation is provided by the program and is included in the course cost.